Chart Color Schemes

 AreaSearch assessment of residential development activity positions Jindabyne - Berridale among the top 25% of areas assessed nationwide

-Jindabyne - Berridale granted approximately 70 residential property approvals annually.
-Between FY-21 and FY-25351 homes were approved, with an additional 5 approved in FY-26 to date.
-On average, 2.8 people moved to the area per new home constructed over these years.
+Jindabyne - Berridale has granted approximately 70 residential property approvals annually.
+Over the past five financial years, from FY-21 to FY-25, around 351 homes were approved, with an additional 11 approved so far in FY-26.
+On average, about 2.8 people moved to the area each year per new home constructed during these years, indicating strong demand which may support property values.

 Frequently Asked Questions - Development